Larger Barker Milling Machine

 Because the table was fixed (to aid stiffness) the head was arranged to move up and down the main column with, on the other side the electric motor.
 In order to maintain tension in the V-belt (which ran over 5-step pulleys) the motor was carried on a bar that fitted into two downward-pointing slots, so allowing it to rotate slightly as the head rose and fell.

-Shown below are two models, the first a Type PM, made in Cincinnati in about 1956 with a simple stub-milling arbor without overarm support.
-On this model (intended for production work) the 12" x 4" table (with 5 inches of longitudinal feed and 3 inches across) had both have quick-action lever feeds - though a screw-feed with zeroing micrometer dials on all axes was an option, and, of course, the better choice for precision toolroom jobs..
-The example illustrated has it main column raised by one of the two thicknesses of cast iron height extension block listed by the makers - though a caution was (sensibly) issued that no more than two bocks should be used and, when so equipped, we advise the use of lighter cuts.
+Shown below are two models: the first, a Type PM, made in Cincinnati in about 1956 with a simple stub-milling arbor without overarm support.
+On this model (intended for production work) the 12" x 4" table (with 5 inches of longitudinal feed and 3 inches across) had both with quick-action lever feeds - though a screw-feed with zeroing micrometer dials on all axes was an option - and, of course, the better choice for precision toolroom jobs.
+The example illustrated has it main column raised by one of the two thicknesses of the cast iron height-extension block listed by the makers - though a caution was (sensibly) issued that no more than two should be used and, when so equipped, the mares wrote: We advise the use of lighter cuts.
 The second machine, a rather fine and original example, is the more robust Type PMO with a proper overarm support for the arbor and all-lever control of table and head.

-If you have a Barker milling machine of any type, the writer would be interested to hear about it - or the experience of using it..
+If you have a Barker milling machine of any type, the writer would be interested to hear about it - or your experience of using it..